Shewanella: Significance

 One of the roles that the genus Shewanella has in the environment is bioremediation.
 Shewanella species have great metabolic versatility; they can reduce various electron acceptors.
 Some of the electron acceptors they use are toxic substances and heavy metals, which often become less toxic after being reduced.
 Examples of metals that Shewanella are capable of reducing and degrading include uranium, chromium, and iron.
 Its ability to decrease toxicity of various substances makes Shewanella a useful tool for bioremediation.
 Specifically, Shewanella oneidensis strain MR-1 is often used to clean up contaminated nuclear weapon manufacturing sites.

 Shewanella also contributes to the biogeochemical circulation of minerals.
 Members of this genus are widely distributed in aquatic habitats, from the deep sea to the shallow Antarctic Ocean.
 Its diverse habitats, coupled to its ability to reduce a variety of metals, makes the genus critical for the cycling of minerals.
-For instance, under aerobic conditions, various species of Shewanellaare capable of oxidizing manganese.
+For instance, under aerobic conditions, various species of Shewanella are capable of oxidizing manganese.
 When conditions are changed, the same species can reduce the manganese oxide products.
 Hence, since Shewanella can both oxidize and reduce manganese, it is critical to the cycling of manganese.